 - Use your best equipment.
 You can tell when a headshot was taken with a DSLR or a flip phone.
 If you have nice equipment or can access it, do so.
 Shoot in as high-resolution as possible and make sure your face is in complete focus.
 The photo shouldn't be blurry or crooked.

-Want to get started but worried you don’t have the time or resources?
-YEC has partnered with photography company Pretty Instant to bring qualified photographers straight to you, wherever you are.
+Want to get started but worried you don't have the time or resources?
+Photography company Pretty Instant, run by YEC member Ben Maitland-Lewis, CEO, can bring qualified photographers straight to you, wherever you are.

 "Pretty Instant did a fantastic job for the event we hosted with Mayor Walsh," says Hourly Nerd CEO and YEC member Rob Biederman of a recent event in Boston.
 "I was really impressed with the quality of their platform and how seamless an experience it was for us."